| |

 Historic Richmond is Australia’s oldest Georgian village and it’s one of the most popular day trips from Hobart.
 It takes about half an hour to drive there.
 In Richmond, you can enjoy the colonial atmosphere of restored heritage buildings, pretty Georgian cottages, art galleries and antique shops.
 Sample Tasmania’s fine wine, whiskey and gin and shop for souvenirs or gifts.

-Don’t Miss the historic Richmond Bridge, built by convicts and still in use today.
+Don’t Miss the historic Richmond Bridge, built by convicts and still used today.
 Visit the old colonial gaol, built before Port Arthur in 1825.
 It’s the main attraction in Richmond and one of the best-preserved convict-era buildings in Tasmania.
 At the Richmond Gaol, you’ll get a real sense of the harsh lives of prisoners in the 19th century.

 I stopped for lunch at the Richmond Bakery and enjoyed a fresh pie and some live music.
-A local harp player was busking in the sunny courtyard and it was a very pleasant stop on my day trip from Hobart.
+A local harp player was busking in the sunny courtyard and it was a very pleasant stop on a day trip from Hobart.

 historic Richmond Bridge Tasmania